Kright/android-scala-support/README.md

 Features:

-1. compiling scala code
+1. Compiling scala code.
-2. placing to mainDex only minimal set of classes
+2. Placing to mainDex only minimal set of classes.

 Android plugin puts all classes from /src (and all classes which are used by them) to mainDex file.
 Whole scala library and all your code will be in mainDex even if multiDex enabled.
 So, you can run into 65k methods limit.